-In recent years we have been actively involved in the contract process, to minimize risks associated with doing business with private sector vendors.
-The demands for our expertise in this area has expanded particularly with the Health Sector, as they realize the potential risk exposures with the many students training in their environment, as well as the large number of vendors providing IT support, and other goods and services to our hospitals, manors, and senior homes.
+In recent years, we have been actively involved in the contract process to minimize risks associated with doing business with private sector vendors.
+The demands for our expertise in this area have expanded particularly within the health sector, as they realize the potential risk exposures with the many students training in their environment, as well as the large number of vendors providing IT support, and other goods and services, to our hospitals, manors, and senior homes.

 Health PEI has made significant changes to improve all efficiencies with contract management.
-There has also been consultations with their procurement division to minimize risk exposures in the tender processes while ensuring competitive pricing.
+There have also been consultations with their procurement division to minimize risk exposures in the tender processes while ensuring competitive pricing.